LibraryOfCongress/bagit-python/auto_bagit_transfer/DOCUMENTATION.md

 - Transfer only SPECIFIC folders you choose
 - EXCLUDE certain folders you don't want
 - Skip empty folders automatically
+- **Handles existing BagIt bags** by re-bagging them with fresh checksums and validation

 ### 🔒 **Data Protection**